How to Make Homemade Beeswax Candles

 Materials

-- Length depends on the size of the beeswax sheet you use.
-To begin, cut a piece of wicking about one inch longer than the height the candle will be.
+• The length depends on the size of the beeswax sheet you use.
+To begin, cut a piece of wicking about one inch longer than the height of the candle will be.
 (You will later trim the wick a bit.)

 Scissors